signalfx/splunk-otel-java/README.md

 Documentation on how to inject trace context into logs is available [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/master/docs/logger-mdc-instrumentation.md).

-To log resource context, Splunk distribution exposes resource attributes as system properties prefixed with `otel.resource.` which can be used in logger configuration.
+To log resource context, the Splunk distribution exposes resource attributes as system properties prefixed with `otel.resource.` which can be used in logger configuration.